gauthma/LaTeX/docs/README.md

 The example *LaTeX* files are processed using `XeLaTeX`, except for `cv`, which uses `LuaLaTeX`, to simplify usign pretty fonts, and `llncs` which requires `PdfLaTeX`.

-Bear in mind that PDF is a [vector format][2], so including raster images might lead to poor results.
-You can ameliorate the problem by trial and error, tweaking scale factors, image width, etc.

-All of these templates depend on a... *sizable* number of packages.
+All of these templates use a... *sizable* number of packages.
 However, all of these should be available in the TeXLive package (in Archlinux, at least, they are).
 If such is not the case, the reader can always install them on a local TeX tree (see the [TeX Trickery](#tex-trickery) section).

 Usage
 ---